-The Great American Road Trip, Season 2: Utah
+The Great American Road Trip Season 2, Part 2: Utah

 I have one word to describe our time in Utah: magic.
 As I sit here under a juniper tree with Roxy by my side, in a valley surrounded by red rock cliffs, I watch the thunderheads forming and continually think, “is this real life?”
 A distant roll of thunder reminds me that, in fact, it is — and I am so grateful to be right here, right now.